moj-analytical-services/splink/docs/topic_guides/performance/optimising_duckdb.md

 #### Example

-Consider a deduplication job with 1,000,000 input rows, on a machine with 32 cores (64 hyperthreads)
+Consider a deduplication job with 1,000,000 input rows, on a machine with 32 cores (64 threads)

 In our Splink suppose we set: